martinpoljak/command-builder/README.md

 Command Builder
 ===============

-**Command Builder** builds call to some command runnable from shell command line from its arguments.
-Here is real example of call to `jpegoptim`:
+**Command Builder** builds command runnable from shell by simple and ellegant way.
+Also allows both synchronous executing or asynchronous one using [EventMachine][1].
+Here is an real example of call to `jpegoptim`:

     require "command-builder"
     cmd = CommandBuilder::new(:jpegoptim)